pommes-public/pommesinvest/docs/model/formulation.rst

       Note that approach `oemof` does allow for load shedding, but does not impose a limit on maximum amount of shedded energy.

+One of the approaches has to be selected by the user upfront.
+It does not make sense to mix different approaches, though this would be technically feasible.

 .. note::

     Since the contraints around the definition of the relationship between the investment-related parameters :math:`P_{total}(n, p)`, :math:`P_{invest}(n, p)`
-    and :math:`P_{old}(n, p)` with n denoting the node (e.g. the demand response cluster) and p denoting the respective period are basically identical to those for other investments (InvestmentFlows, GenericStorages), these are not explicitly stated here, but of course are incorporated in the model.
+    and :math:`P_{old}(n, p)` with :math:`n` denoting the node (e.g. the demand response cluster) and :math:`p` denoting the respective period are basically identical to those for other investments (InvestmentFlows, GenericStorages), these are not explicitly stated here, but of course are incorporated in the model.
 Instead, only the differences is focussed upon in the following section.